Dems tighten relief benefits, firm up support for virus bill

 That means some people who received the last round of $600 relief checks approved in December wouldn't get anything this time.
 The liberal Institute on Taxation and Economic Policy estimated that the pared-down Senate eligibility levels means 280 million adults and children would receive stimulus checks, compared to 297 million people under the House plan.

-West Virginia Sen. Joe Manchin, perhaps the chamber's most conservative Democrat, has favored lowering the relief check eligibility limits and opposed t he House bill's minimum wage increase.
-He suggested Wednesday he'd back the legislation, saying it "really does have enough good stuff that we should be able to make this work."
+West Virginia Sen. Joe Manchin, perhaps the chamber's most conservative Democrat, has favored lowering the relief check eligibility limits and opposed the House bill's minimum wage increase.
+He suggested Wednesday he'd back the emerging Senate legislation, saying it "really does have enough good stuff that we should be able to make this work."

 In a swipe at moderates, Rep. Mark Pocan, D-Wis., a leader of his chamber's progressives, called the new phase-out of relief checks a "silly and stupid" effort to appease "the one or two people who can hold things up."